 d) achieve the Contract Target;

-e) ensure that this clause 8 will be copied into any and all of its supply chain contracts that relate to its obligations under this agreement, and provide any support (financial or otherwise) required to its subcontractors to assist them in fulfilling those obligations;
+e) ensure that this clause will be copied into any and all of its supply chain contracts that relate to its obligations under this agreement;

-f) introduce emission reduction technologies, processes and policies as well as the Offsetting Strategy and, where technologically and commercially feasible, carbon removal initiatives, to achieve the Supplier NZ Date;
+f) introduce emission reduction technologies, processes and policies as well as creating an Offsetting Strategy and, where technologically and commercially feasible, carbon removal initiatives, to achieve the Supplier NZ Target Date;

-f) undertake and keep up to date full and complete records of Carbon Reporting activity and data and provide the same to the Customer each year and more frequently as the Customer may reasonably request;
+g) undertake and keep up to date full and complete records of Carbon Reporting activity and data and provide the same to the [Customer] each year and more frequently as the [Customer] may reasonably request;

-h) not do or omit to do anything which could reasonably be expected to cause the Customer to miss its Net Zero Target Date, whether pursuant to this contract or otherwise;
+i) not do or omit to do anything which could reasonably be expected to cause the [Customer] to miss its Net Zero Target Date, whether pursuant to this contract or otherwise;

-j) establish a sustainability committee as a committee of its board of directors which shall oversee the development, implementation and review of the Net Zero Plan, either chaired by a [non-executive] director with experience of improving sustainability and mitigating carbon footprints, or advised by an appropriately qualified climate, sustainability or environmental consultant who has the fundamental skills and experience to diligently, competently and professionally advise on improving sustainability and mitigating carbon footprint];
+k) establish or have in place a sustainability committee as a committee of its board of directors which shall oversee the development, implementation and review of the Supplier NZ Transition Plan, either chaired by a [non-executive] director with experience of improving sustainability and mitigating carbon footprints, or advised by an appropriately qualified climate, sustainability or environmental consultant who has the fundamental skills and experience to diligently, competently and professionally advise on improving sustainability and mitigating carbon footprints;

-(i) the climate risks and opportunities to the Manufacturer and its business in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD);
+(i) the climate risks and opportunities to the [Supplier] and its business in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD);

-(ii) an analysis of how the Manufacturer’s wider local and global stakeholders (including employees, clients, end customers and supply chain partners) are affected by both climate risk and the transition to a low carbon economy and how the Manufacturer can help to improve their resilience; and
+(ii) an analysis of how the [Supplier’s] wider local and global stakeholders (including employees, clients, end customers and supply chain partners) are affected by both climate risk and the transition to a low carbon economy and how the [Supplier] can help to improve their resilience; and

-(iii) all climate policy engagement, climate leadership, lobbying activities, trade association memberships and public policy positions of the Manufacturer that may support or undermine the goals of the UNFCCC’s Paris Agreement; and
+(iii) all climate policy engagement, climate leadership, lobbying activities, trade association memberships and public policy positions of the [Supplier] that may support or undermine the goals of the UNFCCC’s Paris Agreement; and

 (i) the latest climate science;

-(iii) the economic and social (e.g. health) benefits to the Manufacturer in reducing the workplace’s environmental impact;
+(iii) the economic and social (e.g. health) benefits to the [Supplier] in reducing the workplace’s environmental impact;

 (iv) sustainable lifestyle changes and issues relating to the workplace;

-(v) details of the Manufacturer’s public and contractual commitments, targets and governance in relation to climate change and sustainability; and
+(v) details of the [Supplier’s] public and contractual commitments, targets and governance in relation to climate change and sustainability; and

 (vi) other topical climate and sustainability issues.

-b) the Customer, having reviewed the Carbon Reporting and discussed with the Supplier its progress to achieve the Supplier NZ Date, determines (acting reasonably) that the Supplier is making insufficient progress towards achieving the Supplier NZ Date; or
+b) the [Customer], having reviewed the Carbon Reporting and discussed with the [Supplier] its progress to achieve the Supplier NZ Target Date, determines (acting reasonably) that the [Supplier] is making insufficient progress towards achieving the Supplier NZ Target Date; or

-d) terminate this agreement by giving one month’s written notice to the Supplier;
+(i) terminate this agreement by giving one month’s written notice to the [Supplier];

-f) recover from the Supplier any costs reasonably incurred by the Customer in achieving the Contract Target to the extent by which that Contract Target is missed by the Supplier by:
+(iii) recover from the [Supplier] any costs reasonably incurred by the [Customer] in achieving the Contract Target to the extent by which the Contract Target is missed by the [Supplier] by:

-i. obtaining carbon credits to offset the Supplier’s net Greenhouse Gas Emissions footprint [attributable to the [production of the Goods/ delivery of the Services]]; or
+(1) obtaining carbon credits to offset the [Supplier’s] net GHG Emissions [attributable to the [production of the Goods/ delivery of the Services]]; or

-ii. planting, or arranging for the planting of, Native Trees to offset the Supplier’s net Greenhouse Gas emissions footprint attributable to the [production of the Goods/ delivery of the Services].
+(2) planting, or arranging for the planting of, Native Trees to offset the [Supplier’s] net GHG Emissions attributable to the [production of the Goods/ delivery of the Services].

-8.3 [The Supplier shall, at its own cost, submit a report to the Customer within 20 Business Days of each anniversary of the date of the agreement identifying the emergence of new and evolving relevant technologies and processes which could accelerate the achievement of the Supplier NZ Date.
-Such report shall provide sufficient detail to enable the Customer to evaluate properly the benefits of the new technology or process.]
+8.3 [The [Supplier] shall, at its own cost, submit a report to the [Customer] within 20 Business Days of each anniversary of the date of the agreement identifying the emergence of new and evolving relevant technologies and processes which could accelerate the achievement of the Supplier NZ Target Date.
+Such report shall provide sufficient detail to enable the [Customer] to evaluate properly the benefits of the new technology or process.]

-a) it has sufficient resources, infrastructure and materials to achieve the Contract Target by the date of the expiry of the contract;
+(i) it has sufficient resources, infrastructure and materials to achieve the Contract Target by the date of the expiry of the agreement;

-b) none of the [Goods/Services] supplied under this agreement will be of lower quality as a result of working towards the Contract Target;
+(ii) none of the [Goods/Services] supplied under this agreement will be of lower quality as a result of working towards the Contract Target; and

-c) it will not offer preferential terms to those other customers who do not require a Contract Target or similar obligations in their contracts.
+(iii) it will not offer preferential terms to those other customers who do not require a Contract Target [, a Supplier Net Zero Target] or similar obligations in their contracts.